-Environment Economic Society Workforce Circular Economy Energy and Emissions Environmental Compliance Product Stewardship Responsible Water Management Waste Reduction Anti-Corruption Corporate Governance Customer Satisfaction Ethics and Integrity Product Innovation and R&D Responsible Sourcing Charitable Giving and Employee Volunteerism Human Rights Political Contributions and Industry Associations Societal Impact of Products Diversity, Inclusion and Equity Fair Labor and Labor Relations Talent Attraction and Retention Talent and Workforce Development Workforce Health and Safety
+Environment Economic Society Workforce Circular Economy Energy and Emissions Environmental Compliance Product Stewardship Responsible Water Management Waste Reduction Anti-Corruption Corporate Governance Customer Satisfaction Ethics and Integrity Product Innovation and R&amp;D Responsible Sourcing Charitable Giving and Employee Volunteerism Human Rights Political Contributions and Industry Associations Societal Impact of Products Diversity, Inclusion and Equity Fair Labor and Labor Relations Talent Attraction and Retention Talent and Workforce Development Workforce Health and Safety

-TOPIC REPORTING REQUIREMENT APTAR'S RESPONSE GRI 3: Material Topics 3-3 a.-d.
-Aptar's Public Sustainability Commitments can be found a. describe the actual and potential, negative and positive
+APTAR'S RESPONSE TOPIC REPORTING REQUIREMENT GRI 3: Material Topics 3-3 a.-d.
+Aptar's Public Sustainability Commitments can be found a. describe the actual and potential, negative and positive impacts on the economy, environment, and people, including on page 9.
+Each of these commitments are aligned to impacts on their human rights; topics that are of high material importance to Aptar and our stakeholders.
+We use the entirety of our annual Corporate b. report whether the organization is involved with the negative Sustainability Reports to report on these topics, where impacts through its activities or as a result of its business Aptar is involved (both positive and negative impacts), our relationships, and describe the activities or business policies, and the actions we have taken to manage the relationships; topics during the reporting year. c. describe its policies or commitments regarding the material We have disclosed the effectiveness of the actions we are taking toward our material topics and public commitments d. describe actions taken to manage the topic and related throughout this report. impacts, including: We rely on our collaborative relationships to inform our i. actions to prevent or mitigate potential negative impacts; sustainability strategy, to identify our strategic roadmaps for ii. actions to address actual negative impacts, including addressing material topics, and to set our public targets. actions to provide for or cooperate in their remediation; iii. actions to manage actual and potential positive impacts; e. report the following information about tracking the effectiveness of the actions taken: i. processes used to track the effectiveness of the actions; ii. goals, targets, and indicators used to evaluate progress; iii. the effectiveness of the actions, including progress toward the goals and targets; iv. lessons learned and how these have been incorporated into the organization's operational policies and f. describe how engagement with stakeholders has informed the actions taken (3-3-d) and how it has informed whether the procedures;

-- impacts on the economy, environment, and people, including impacts on their human rights; - b. report whether the organization is involved with the negative impacts through its activities or as a result of its business relationships, and describe the activities or business relationships; - c. describe its policies or commitments regarding the material - d. describe actions taken to manage the topic and related impacts, including: - i. actions to prevent or mitigate potential negative impacts; - ii. actions to address actual negative impacts, including actions to provide for or cooperate in their remediation; - iii. actions to manage actual and potential positive impacts; - e. report the following information about tracking the effectiveness of the actions taken: - i. processes used to track the effectiveness of the actions; - ii. goals, targets, and indicators used to evaluate progress; - iii. the effectiveness of the actions, including progress toward the goals and targets; - iv. lessons learned and how these have been incorporated into the organization's operational policies and procedures; - f. describe how engagement with stakeholders has informed the actions taken (3-3-d) and how it has informed whether the actions have been effective (3-3-e).
+actions have been effective (3-3-e).